Legislature(2025 - 2026)GRUENBERG 120

 MS. BEECHER responded that the division has looked at this and

-initially thought that the desire of the drafter was for 30-days
+initially thought that the desire of the drafter was 30 days for

-for all types of voting.
+all types of voting.
 She said the division has received

 clarification and the fiscal note would need to be adjusted.